Pipe-Smoking-Rabbit/l2c-rich-mitch/atomic-design-storybook.md

 ### Learning Objectives

 - Understand what is meant by FE design systems
-- Learning about the Atomic Design system
+- Learn about the Atomic Design system
 - Understand the impact of tools such as Storybook within design systems

 ## Design Systems